 Adding or Removing Improvements

-The law requires that owners, or their agents, must come to the Revenue Commissioner’s Office, no later than December 31st, to sign a new assessment officially reporting any improvements or any removal of structures or features from their property completed on or before October Ist of that year.
-Examples of improvements that are assessable would include new additions, swimming pools, extensive repairs, remodeling, or renovations; adding a fireplace, extra bath, patio, deck, carport, garage, etc. However such things as re-roofing, minor repairs and painting, (normal maintenance type items), would not require a reassessment.
+The law requires that owners, or their agents, must come to the Revenue Commissioner’s Office, no later than December 31st, to sign a new assessment officially reporting any improvements or any removal of structures or features from their property completed on or before October 1st of that year.
+Examples of assessed improvements would include new additions, swimming pools, extensive repairs, remodeling, or renovations; adding a fireplace, extra bath, patio, deck, carport, garage, etc. However such things as re-roofing, minor repairs and painting, (normal maintenance type items), would not require a reassessment.

 - Record your deed in the Probate Office.
 Many new property owners often rely on the title company, or other representative to properly record their deed.
 However, the final responsibility is still yours, as the owner, to see that deeds are recorded and assessed.
 A new deed would require a new assessment.

 - File an assessment return with the Property Assessment Division of the Revenue Commission Office.
 Present your recorded deed for assistance in completing your assessment return.
 Remember to file this assessment promptly after you receive your recorded deed to avoid increased customer traffic that occurs between October 1st – December 31st.
 Failure to file an Assessment Return with the Property Assessment Division can generate a penalty.

 - 3. To claim homestead, property must be owner occupied, single family dwelling, and must be claimed when assessing the property.
 You should contact this office for information regarding additional exemption entitlements.
 (256-927-5527).
 Additional information on property tax exemptions are listed below.